Tapani incident

-The Tapani incident or Tapani uprising in 1915 was one of the biggest armed uprisings by Taiwanese Han and Aboriginals, including Taivoan, against Japanese rule in Taiwan.
+The Tapani incident or Tapani uprising in 1915 was one of the biggest armed uprisings by Taiwanese Han and Indigenous people, including Taivoan, against Japanese rule in Taiwan.
 Alternative names used to refer to the incident include the Xilai Temple Incident after the Xilai Temple in Tainan, where the revolt began, and the Yu Qingfang Incident after the leader Yu Qingfang.
-Multiple Japanese police stations were stormed by Aboriginal and Han Chinese fighters under Chiang Ting (Jiang Ding) and Yü Ch'ing-fang (Yu Qingfang).
+Multiple Japanese police stations were stormed by Indigenous and Han Chinese fighters under Jiang Ding and Yu Qingfang.